 Bondi Markets

-If you’re visiting on the weekend, you can also check out the stalls at the Bondi Markets, which are held in the grounds of the local Bondi Beach Public School.
+If you’re visiting on the weekend, you can also check out the stalls at the Bondi Markets, which are held on the grounds of the local Bondi Beach Public School.
 There’s some great local food and drink (you’ll probably be able to taste some without buying).
 But look out for the cool crafts and art that might make a nice souvenir.

-The clothes and accessories (there’s lots of jewellery) are also good for shoppers because you’ll get a small taste of lots of different styles and designers all in the one place.
+The clothes and accessories (there’s lots of jewellery) are also good for shoppers because you’ll get a small taste of lots of different styles and designers all in one place.

 Walks

-The Sydney coastline is stunning and you’ll get some amazing view of the cliffs, bays, and beaches in the stretch around Bondi.
+The Sydney coastline is stunning and you’ll get some amazing views of the cliffs, bays, and beaches in the stretch around Bondi.
 There are a few different walking options to see some of the highlights.

 Bondi to Coogee Coastal Walk